Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 At the time of writing, Pluralsight is currently sitting at 1.3 out of 5 stars on TrustPilot.

-In all fairness to them, that’s out of a total of 920 reviews, and people do prefer to post reviews when having a bad experience.
-(Out of possibly millions of users that’s not too bad I guess).
+In all fairness to them, that’s out of a total of 920 reviews, and unfortunately, people do prefer to post reviews when having a bad experience.

-However, scrolling through them I see their last positive review was 4 months ago.
+However, scrolling through them, I see their last positive review was 4 months ago.
+That doesn't exactly inspire confidence.

-They seem to have recently acquired another training platform and members of that other platform are not happy with the changes.
-So they’re getting review bombed to some extent.
+They seem to have recently acquired another training platform, and members of that other platform are not happy with the changes.
+So it seems like they’re getting review bombed related to that.

 However, they also seem to have a few issues with removing lifetime access that had been purchased previously:

-As you can see, there’s a few great things and a few hiccups with Pluralsight.
+As you can see, there are a few great things and a few hiccups with Pluralsight.

 Pros

-$55 is fairly cheap, even at premium membership.
+• $55 is fairly cheap, even on their premium membership.
 Most dedicated tech platforms are around this or more expensive

 Cons

-A HUGE volume of course can be overwhelming.
+• A HUGE volume of courses can be overwhelming.
 Although in fairness, most of them cover a core specific topic vs multiple variations of the same topic that you’ll find in Udemy

-No dedicated community, but they do have a questions section via Disqus on each course
+• No dedicated community, but they do have a questions section via Disqus on each course (we've found here at ZTM that these don't end up providing personalized support and rarely address specific problems you'll run into)

-It’s not a dedicated ‘tech training' platform, but it does feature a whole heap of tech courses.
-(And I mean a HEAP!)
+It’s not a dedicated ‘tech training' platform, but it does feature a lot of tech courses.

 For example